apache/brpc-website/content/en/docs/community/committer/index.md

 weight: 4
 date: 2021-08-12
 description: >
-  How to be a bRPC Committer.
+  How to be a bRPC Committer
 ---
 # Introduction